-All students who are registered on the final year of their course and are eligible, subject to successfully passing their course, will normally be sent an email to their university email account inviting them to register.
+All students who are registered in the final year of their course and are eligible, subject to successfully passing their course, will normally be sent an email to their university email account inviting them to register.

-You will not be eligible to attend the graduation ceremony this year if your Assessment Board determines that you have not met the requirements of a Coventry University award or you intend to enrol on a further stage of your course (e.g. a top-up to honours) or you have an appeal in progress.
+You will not be eligible to attend the graduation ceremony if your Progression and Awards Board determines that you have not met the requirements of your award or you intend to enrol on a further stage of your course (e.g. a top-up to honours) or you have an appeal in progress.

-If you are not accepting an award you have been offered and are continuing on your course you must inform both your Registry team and Academic Registry in writing within seven days of the notification of your results.
-If you have not informed your Registry within seven days and you do not re-enrol before the enrolment deadline, your award will be conferred at the next opportunity.
+If you are not accepting an award you have been offered and are continuing on your course you must inform your Faculty Registry in writing within seven days of the notification of your results.
+If you have not informed your faculty within seven days and you do not re-enrol before the enrolment deadline, your award will be conferred at the next opportunity.

 When will I receive my degree certificate?

-You should allow up to an additional three weeks for delivery to a UK address, or up to six weeks for delivery to an address outside of the UK before contacting us via email email@example.com to report that your certificate has not been received.
+You should allow up to an additional three weeks for delivery to a UK address, or up to six weeks, following the event, for delivery to an address outside of the UK before contacting us via email at firstname.lastname@example.org to report that your certificate has not been received.

 If this happens and you require a replacement then you must order via the online shop and pay the appropriate fee.